nadeenJaber509/BirTics-WRO-2026/docs/engineering-journal.md

 Rather than selecting the first available sensor, we compared different technologies and evaluated how well they matched the project's requirements.

 ---
-### First ToF Integration

-Following the sensor selection process, the team began integrating the selected Time-of-Flight sensors into the robot.

-This marked the transition from architectural planning to practical implementation.
-The initial work focused on wiring, communication testing, and verifying that the sensors could be reliably read by the ESP32 before they became part of the navigation system.

-At this stage, the objective is to validate the sensing hardware rather than evaluate the robot's navigation performance.

 ## Initial Consideration